 Witnesses to specified gun and knife crime offences are automatically eligible for special measures under section 17.

 Special measures are not available as of right if a witness qualifies as an intimidated witness.
 When an application is made by the prosecutor on behalf of an eligible witness, the judge must consider a number of factors before making a decision.
 These factors are set out in section 19 of the YJCEA.

-The procedure for making an application for special measures is governed by Rule 29 of the Criminal Procedure Rules 2010 (CPR).
-The application must be in writing as soon as reasonably practicable and in any event no more than 14 days after the defendant has pleaded not guilty.
-As a consequence of the time frames imposed by the CPR witnesses cannot be offered any guarantees, prior to the making of the application, that special measures will be granted.
+The procedure for making an application for special measures is governed by CrimPR.
+The application must be in writing as soon as reasonably practicable and in any event no more than 20 business days after the defendant has pleaded not guilty in the Magistrates' Court or no more than 10 business days after the defendant has pleaded not guilty in the Crown Court.
+As a consequence of the time frames imposed by the CrimPR witnesses cannot be offered any guarantees, prior to the making of the application, that special measures will be granted.

 Section 46 of the YJCEA enables courts to make a reporting direction in relation to adult witnesses which prohibits any matter relating to the witness to be included in any publication during the lifetime of the witness if it is likely to lead members of the public to identify the individual as a witness in criminal proceedings.

 The power under section 46 can only be exercised on an application by the prosecution (or defence).The court must apply a two stage test to determine whether a witness is eligible for this protection along much the same lines as an application for special measures for an adult under section 16 or section 17 of the YJCEA, namely:

 - is the witness eligible for protection; and

 - is a reporting direction likely to improve the quality of the evidence given by the witness?